Br0ChillUAT/bash-Network-Scanner/README.md

 To develop skills, as those ahead of me are miles ahead!

 # Current Status:
-It's moving along but in small increments.
+It's moving along, but in small increments.
 Just added the nMap command portion.

 # Future Goals:
 Simply enjoying the torturous ride. :D  This is a new language.